 The CEO of OYO rooms, Ritesh Agarwal was selected for the final round of “20 under 20” Thiel Fellowship, a two-year program which gives $100,000 to young people who aim to make new things to bring a change to the world instead of sitting in the classroom and studying.

 Ritesh decided to turn on the model of OYO Rooms where he put most of the Thiel Grant into business.
-And that is how this college dropout started off with his venture despite meeting the failure in the first one i.e. Oravel Stays Pvt Ltd. Like every successful entrepreneur, he had taken risk and managed to succeed and his success is quite patent.
+And that is how this college dropout started off with his venture despite meeting the failure in the first one i.e. Oravel Stays Pvt Ltd. Like every successful entrepreneur, he had taken the risk and managed to succeed and his success is quite patent.

-The experience that Ritesh Agarwal gained from Thiel Fellowship and making of OYO Rooms taught him manifold lessons:
+The experience that Ritesh Agarwal gained from Thiel Fellowship and the making of OYO Rooms taught him manifold lessons:

 1. Have a good Working Environment

 The best entrepreneurial qualities which Ritesh Agarwal learnt from Thiel Fellowship is to create a good working environment for your employees because good environment increases productivity of startups.
 Successful entrepreneurs focus on keeping the good organisation’s culture.
 To have a great culture at the workplace is something that Ritesh Agarwal learnt at his Thiel Fellowship and also during his journey of OYO Rooms.
 Ritesh says, “As companies scale up, the only way employees can collectively work towards achieving a common goal is to have a great culture.
 Teams that share a strong camaraderie and are bound together by the same vision will enable a start-up to grow and sustain.
 I could understand this all the more as I was mentored by someone like Peter Thiel, who has, in turn, helped shape the organisational culture at many highly successful ventures.”